spidrman/codepath-prework1/README.md

 [YOUR ANSWER HERE]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]

-A challenge I encountered was my start button not switching to the stop button.
+[A challenge I encountered was my start button not switching to the stop button.
 At first, I ignored it, but when the game was freezing up, I checked the javascript file to make sure the mechanics were fine and then I checked the HTML file, but the solution could not be found.
 I was finally able to fix the bug by minutely going down the prework directions step by step to make sure I didn't miss anything.
 Unexpectedly, the problem was not in my HTML or javascript files, but in the CSS file.
 I had not typed a certain keyword.
 In the end,